-Seed grants support efforts to launch new research directions and make them competitive for sustained external funding, while the roadmapping program focuses on gathering key teams of faculty, researchers and industrial partners to develop and secure large-scale centers of excellence.
-Our seminar series serves as a venue for early-career faculty members to share research ideas, foster interdisciplinary collaborations, and spur new research teams to win funding large-scale research proposals.
+- Our seminar series serves as a venue for early-career faculty members to share research ideas, foster interdisciplinary collaborations, and spur new research teams to seek funding.

 - We help faculty win major interdisciplinary grant proposals with comprehensive support: team-building, writing, editing, graphic design, advisory, administrative and budgetary.